AndreiChernousov/SenderClient/README.md

 ## SenderClient
-Client for sending messages to the server.
+This Laravel package is designed for sending notifications to a gateway for subsequent processing and delivery.

 #### Install